ASNA/MR-With-TR71-RPG/README.md

-##Map two addresses with ASNA Mobile RPG
+##Using IBM i's TR 7.1 full free format ILE RPG with ASNA Mobile RPG

 This example shows how to use Mobile RPG's (MR) DDSList control to display a navigable list.
 The DDSList control provides a commong mobile idiom that lists data and lets users make selections from that list.
+It also shows how to navigate from one panel to another and how to use the DDSGMap control to display a google map.

+Most of all, though, this MR app is an exercise in using IBM i's Tech Refresh 7.1 full freeformat ILE RPG.
+I am quite impressed with how much better RPG can be when written using the full freeformat (shouldn't we just call it the FFF syntax?).

 >The RPG code for this project is in the RPG folder.